human-nature-design/my-app/app/SETUP.md

 ### Step 1: Create .env.local file

-Create a file named `.env.local` in the `my-app` directory with the following content:
+Create a file named `.env.local` in the `app` directory with the following content:

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url